- Parking checklist

 Use the level and leveling blocks that come standard with every camper.

-Always pull the handbrake and put it in gear (usually 1st or reverse).
-This is an additional safety measure on slopes.
+Once parked, always pull the handbrake and put it in gear (usually 1st or reverse).

 Pre-departure checklist